usebruno/bruno/contributing.md

 ### Dependencies

 You would need [Node v18.x or the latest LTS version](https://nodejs.org/en/) and npm 8.x.
 We use npm workspaces in the project

-### Let's start coding

-Please reference [development.md](docs/development.md) for instructions on running the local development environment.

-### Raising Pull Request

-- Please keep the PR's small and focused on one thing
-- Please follow the format of creating branches
-  - feature/[feature name]: This branch should contain changes for a specific feature
-    - Example: feature/dark-mode
-  - bugfix/[bug name]: This branch should contain only bug fixes for a specific bug
-    - Example bugfix/bug-1

 ## Development